laowang1992/SNPbinner/README.md

 # SNPbinner
-SNPbinner is a Python 2.7 package and command line utility for the generation of genotype binmaps based on SNP genotype data across populations of recombinant inbred lines (RILs).
+SNPbinner is a ~~Python 2.7~~ Python 3 package and command line utility for the generation of genotype binmaps based on SNP genotype data across populations of recombinant inbred lines (RILs).
 Analysis using SNPbinner is performed in three parts: `crosspoints`, `bins`, and `visualize`.

 ## Citing
 SNPbinner can be cited as: